raylutz/daffodil/README.md

 - If only one row is selected, return a list.
 - if only one col is selected, return a list.
 - if multiple columns are specified, they will be returned in the original orientation in a consistent daf instance copied from the original, and with the data specified.

+The default retmode is 'obj', and you can use functions

+    .to_value(), .to_list()

+to convert the selected portion as a value or list without changing ret_mode

 Please note: operations on columns is relatively inefficient.
 Try to avoid working on one column at a time.
 Instead, use .apply() or .reduce() and handle any manipulations without dropping columns, and select them with